magicasaservice/vue-equipment/packages/plugins/MagicMenu/index.md

 ### Menu Bar

 A menu common in desktop applications which provides top-level as well as nested commands.
+Its behavior is modeled after the MacOS Finder.

 <component-preview src="./demo/MenuBarDemo.vue" />